vltabacaru/testing/ajd-ords-2020-hol/resources/resources.md

 Wikidata is part of the non-profit, multilingual, free-content Wikimedia family.
 The data in Wikidata is published under the Creative Commons Public Domain Dedication 1.0, allowing the reuse of the data in many different scenarios.
 You can copy, modify, distribute and perform the data, even for commercial purposes, without asking for permission.

-Let’s go through a simple example demonstrating how to get a list of all known cats in the world.
+Let’s go through a simple example demonstrating how to get a list of all known cats in the world, information available on [Wikidata:WikiProject Cat breeds](https://www.wikidata.org/wiki/Wikidata:WikiProject_Cat_breeds).
 Use the Cloud Shell on OCI to run the following **curl** command.

 ![](./images/cloudShell.jpg "")